eugeneius/kenobi/README.md

 Kenobi detects forced pushes on GitHub repos and alerts you about them.

+# Configuration

+By default, all branches will be checked.
+If you only care about particular branches, set a comma separated list of them in the `BRANCHES` environment variable.

 # Notifiers

 Several different notifiers can be used to alert you that a force push has been detected.
 Configure them by setting the required environment variables.